orbit-mvi/orbit-mvi/orbit-2-core/README.md

 ### Threading guarantees

-- Calls to `Container.orbit` do not block the caller.
+- Calls to `Container.orbit` or `Container.intent` do not block the caller.
+The operations within are offloaded to a background thread.
 - `transform` and `transformX` calls execute in an `IO` thread so as not to block the Orbit [Container](src/main/java/com/babylon/orbit2/Container.kt) from accepting further events.